ASVAB Practice Test Free

 The next section, Mechanical Comprehension, includes mostly Physical subjects in basic mechanics.
 Unlike General Science – this section may include a large portion of calculative questions regarding common equations in mechanics.
 Let's continue.

-ASVAB Mechanical Comprehension
+ASVAB Mechanical Comprehension Sample Questions

-16. Mechanical Comprehension - Sample Question
+ASVAB Mechanical Comprehension Question 1

 A hockey puck is sliding on an infinite plane of ice.
 The friction between the puck and the ice is zero, as well as the friction between the puck and the air.
+What will affect the time required for the hockey puck to come to a full stop?

-D. Nothing, it will never stopp
+The correct answer is D: Nothing, it will never stop.

 With no friction, the puck is sliding with no forces applied to it apart from its weight.
-Since the direction of the weight is downwards, it will not affect the velocity that is perpendicular to it (the ice is a horizontal plane).
+Since the direction of the weight is downwards, it will not affect the velocity which is perpendicular to it (the ice is a horizontal plane).
 With no other forces applied to the puck, it will never stop due to its inertia (its resistance to a change in its motion).
 According to inertia, the puck will slide forever without a decelerating force.

-17. Mechanical Comprehension - Sample Question
+ASVAB Mechanical Comprehension Question 2

 A perfectly smooth tube with a constant rate of flow of water is given.
 A segment of the tube with two pressure gauges attached is shown in the diagram below.